2005 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2005 Sacagawea Dollar Value Guides

-The mint mark location appears on the obverse side below the date, indicating which facility produced the coin.
-Each type has unique characteristics and availability that affect its collectibility and value.
+The mint mark location appears on the obverse side below the date, identifying the producing facility.
+Each variety has unique characteristics and availability that affect collectibility and value.

-- 2005-D Sacagawea Dollar- Produced at the Denver Mint, also exclusively for the collector market.
-The “D” mint mark distinguishes these coins from their Philadelphia counterparts.
+• 2005-D Sacagawea Dollar — Produced at the Denver Mint exclusively for the collector market.
+Features the “D” mint mark.

 2005-P Sacagawea Dollar Value